winterland1989/stdio/README.md

 Contribution Guide
 ------------------

 This project welcomes new contributors, and use github issue/pull-request workflow.
-If you ever find an new bug/idea/design, please shout out loud.
+If you ever find new bugs/ideas/designs, please shout out loud.